fosstodon/hub/_posts/2020/2020-04-18-adding-a-new-sticker-to-our-shop.md

 ---
 # This is the page title
 title: Adding A New Sticker To Our Shop
-# This is the title that shows in the header (usually the same as page title)
-header: Adding A New Sticker To Our Shop
 # This is the description that shows in the page header
 description: More sticky swag for you to enjoy!
 # Set a permalink here